Nebraska Loan Repayment Program

 To qualify health professionals must be fully licensed to practice their discipline and specialty.

 Where are the practice sites?

 Practice sites eligible for loan repayment must be located within shortage areas designated for each specialty.
-State-designated shortage area listings and maps
+A list of eligible disciplines and shortage areas

 are posted on this website.
-A statewide review of these shortage areas is completed every 3 years; however, if an area is experiencing health professionals retiring or resigning the community can request a review by the Rural Health Advisory Commission.
+A statewide review of these shortage areas is completed every 3 years; however, if an area is experiencing health professionals retiring or resigning the community may contact our office and request a review by the Rural Health Advisory Commission.

 Full-time practice is defined as 40 hours per week.
 Loan repayment recipients may practice part-time in a shortage area but not less than 20 hours per week.
 Benefits are reduced for part-time practice.
 The three-year practice obligation cannot be extended for part-time practice.